ToruNiina/Boost.toml/README.md

 ### map class that represents `toml::table`

-Here, `flat_map` is used to store toml.table because normally the data from file will not be added or erased so many times.
-You can change it to a `boost::container::map` by defining `BOOST_TOML_USE_MAP_FOR_TABLE` as a compiler flag.
+Here, `flat_map` is used to store toml.table because normally the number of elements in data from file will never be changed.
+You can change it to a `boost::container::map` by defining `BOOST_TOML_USE_MAP_FOR_TABLE` before including it or as a compiler flag.

 ### Why not STL container?